-Within 15 calendar days a reasonable time, or as otherwise agreed upon, after notification by the local government, the School Board will advise the Local Government of the school enrollment impacts anticipated to result from the proposed land use application or development proposal, and whether sufficient capacity exists or is planned to accommodate the impacts.
+Within 15 calendar days a reasonable time from the date of the initial transmittal, consistent with the respective Local Government's development review process and schedule, or as otherwise agreed upon, after notification by the local government, the School Board will advise the Local Government of the school enrollment impacts anticipated to result from the proposed land use application or development proposal, and whether sufficient capacity exists or is planned to accommodate the impacts.
 School capacity will be reported consistent with State Requirements for Educational Facilities If sufficient capacity is not available, or planned, to serve the development at the time of impact, the School Board and the local government may identify reasonable options available, if any, to meet the anticipated student enrollment demand.